 During the party's trip through the desert, the characters suffer from heat and dehydration.
 You'd Expect: Rita, a mage who can create large quantities of water with magic and regularly does so while fighting enemies, to use this spell to provide refreshments for the party.
 Instead: The party is stuck popping cacti for water until they eventually collapse from heat stroke after the Boss Battle.

-During Hilda's character segment in Tales of Rebirth, they encounter Naira, who happens to be Hilda's birth mother.
+During Hilda's character segment, they encounter Naira, who happens to be Hilda's birth mother.
 However, Naira is aware of a dangerous prophecy and fears it may harm her daughter.
 You'd Expect: Naira to calmly tell her daughter about the prophecy and how she fears it will kill her, and try to encourage her to leave town for her safety.
 Instead: She rejects Hilda, rips up Hilda's treasured Tarot Cards, refuses to talk to her, only revealing things when Tohma shows up, and she performs a Heroic Sacrifice to protect her daughter, which could've been avoided if she had just opened up.
 Sheesh!

-During the beginning scenes of Tales of the Tempest villains Lukius and Rommy storm the church in the village and sets fire to the priest inside, killing him.
+During the beginning scenes, villains Lukius and Rommy storm the church in the village and sets fire to the priest inside, killing him.
 Said Priest's wife approaches from the outside where the hero Caius was watching this all go down.
 He then stops and warns her that her husband's killers are still inside and that it's dangerous.
 You'd Expect: That as someone with absolutely no combat ability she would heed Caius' warning and wait until the killers left before getting near her already dead husband, after all, she still has a child to consider.
 Instead: She walks straight inside, goes right up to where her husband died (and his killer is still standing), and without even putting up a token resistance, gets set on fire and dies as well.